joomla-projects/joomla-cypress/README.md

 ---

 ## Usage Examples from the Field
-You can see the usage in practical applications examples:
+You can see the practical use in various projects:
 * [joomla-cms](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System) see folder `tests/System` –
    The Joomla System Tests, using e.g.
   `cy.installJoomla`, `cy.doFrontendLogin` or `cy.clickToolbarButton`